Dasharo/docs/docs/guides/lab-assembly/pcengines.md

 ### USB devices

-Since some issues with USB controllers may only happen on select USB ports, it's important to plug in USB devices to all 2 USB ports of the board.
+Since some issues with USB controllers may only happen on select USB ports, it's important to plug in USB devices to all external USB ports of the board.

 ### SD card